Michieljoris/couchapi/README.md

 Some functionality is missing, attachments, show and list views etc. Wrote it for my own use.
 As I need more features I might add them.

-Since we're using node-jquery for an easy port of couchapi to node the xmlhttprequest is not supporting sessions at the moment on nodejs.
+Since we're using node-jquery for an easy port of vouchdb to node the xmlhttprequest is not supporting sessions at the moment on nodejs.
 I hope to fix that.
 Hope to factor out the jquery dependency as well.